 Instructions

 • Prep jars.
 Prepare jars for canning by washing them with hot, soapy water.
 Rinse and transfer them to a waterbath canner.
 Fill the canner until the jars are fully submerged in water.
-Place them over medium-low heat, cover, and allow them to simmer.
-Wash your lids and rings, place them on a towel, and set aside.
+Place them over medium-low heat, cover, and simmer.
+Wash your lids and rings, place them on a towel, and set them aside.

 • Cook cranberries.
 In a saucepan, add the cranberries and water.
 Place over medium heat and bring to a boil.
-Once boiling, reduce heat to low and allow to simmer for 5 minutes.
+Once boiling, reduce heat to low and simmer for 5 minutes.

 • Cool.
-Remove from heat and allow to cool for 5 minutes.
+Remove from heat and cool for 5 minutes.

 • Process and strain.
 Working in batches, process the mixture through a food processor, making sure it is nice and smooth.
 Then, strain the mixture through a fine mesh strainer.